 All we get in those first few minutes of gameplay is the beautifully rendered atmosphere, the growing sounds of strings, and Kratos’ expressions as he leans against a tree in deep thought.
 After a long pause, he chops it down, crying out in anguish while doing so.
 We watch Kratos struggle to keep himself together in front of a young boy, his son, Atreus.
 As Kratos and his son make their way back home, there is an exchange of simple, almost cold dialogue.
 This exchange serves the purpose of helping you realize these two have an estranged relationship.

-Then, at the 5 minute mark, God of War sucks the air out of your lungs; Having recently experienced the death of my own father, the player witnesses Atreus entering a darkly lit, rustic cabin.
-The only light visible comes from the ceiling and illuminates the wrapped body of what we now realize is his mother.
+Then, at the 5 minute mark, God of War sucks the air out of your lungs; the player witnesses Atreus entering a darkly lit, rustic cabin, where the only light visible comes from the ceiling and illuminates the wrapped body of what we now realize is his deceased mother.
 Heart strings?
 Pulled.

 Without even having met Atreus’ mother, the sympathy and sadness we feel for him and Kratos sits heavy on our chest with so little dialogue or information!
 THAT is some excellent writing.
 Someone hand me a tissue, please.